 The ‘gender pay gap’ comes up often in political debates, policy reports, and everyday news.
 But what is it?
 What does it tell us?
 Is it different from country to country?
 How does it change over time?

-In this blog post I try to answer these questions, providing an empirical overview of the gender pay gap across countries and over time.
-I've structured the analysis around six 'key facts'.
+Here we try to answer these questions, providing an empirical overview of the gender pay gap across countries and over time.

 The gender pay gap (or the gender wage gap) is a metric that tells us the difference in pay (or wages, or income) between women and men.
 It’s a measure of inequality and captures a concept that is broader than the concept of equal pay for equal work.

 Differences in pay between men and women capture differences along many possible dimensions, including worker education, experience and occupation.
 When the gender pay gap is calculated by comparing all male workers to all female workers – irrespective of differences along these additional dimensions – the result is the ‘raw’ or ‘unadjusted’ pay gap.
 On the contrary, when the gap is calculated after accounting for underlying differences in education, experience, etc., then the result is the ‘adjusted’ pay gap.

 Discrimination in hiring practices can exist in the absence of pay gaps – for example, if women know they will be treated unfairly and hence choose not to participate in the labor market.
 Similarly, it is possible to observe large pay gaps in the absences of discrimination in hiring practices – for example, if women get fair treatment but apply for lower-paid jobs.

 The implication is that observing differences in pay between men and women is neither necessary nor sufficient to prove discrimination in the workplace.
 Both discrimination and inequality are important.
 But they are not one and the same.
 (You can read about discrimination and ‘equal pay for equal work’ in our post here).